swashata/wp-webpack-script/docs/guide/getting-started.md

 This will create the following files:

--   `wpackio.project.js` - Information and entrypoints for your project (plugin or theme).
+-   `wpackio.project.js` - Information and entry-points for your project (plugin or theme).
 -   `wpackio.server.js` - Information about your local development server.
 Make sure to add it to `.gitignore` file because it may differ for team members.
 -   `.browserslistrc` - For targeting your environment.
 More info [here](https://github.com/browserslist/browserslist).